Minoan eruption: Magnitude

+According to the latest analysis of marine sediments and seismic data gathered during ocean research expeditions from 2015 to 2019, the estimated volume of the material expelled during the volcanic eruption ranges from 28-41 km3 DRE.

+The study revealed that the initial Plinian eruption was the most voluminous phase, ejecting 14-21 km3 magma and accounting for half of total erupted materials.
+This was followed by 3-4 km3 DRE co-ignimbrite fall, 5-9 km3 DRE pyroclastic flows and 5-7 km3 DRE intra-caldera deposits.

-Nonetheless, only the Mount Tambora volcanic eruption of 1815, Mount Samalas eruption of 1257, Lake Taupo's Hatepe eruption around 230 CE, and perhaps the Paektu Mountain eruption of 946 CE, released more material into the atmosphere during historic times.
+This eruption is comparable with the 1815 eruption of Mount Tambora, the 1257 Samalas eruption, Lake Taupo's Hatepe eruption around AD 230, and the 946 eruption of Paektu Mountain, which are among the largest eruptions in the last two thousand years.

 Sequence

 On Santorini, there is a 60 m thick layer of white tephra that overlies the soil clearly delineating the ground level before the eruption.
 This layer has three distinct bands that indicate the different phases of the eruption.
 Studies have identified four major eruption phases, and one minor precursory tephra fall.
 The thinness of the first ash layer, along with the lack of noticeable erosion of that layer by winter rains before the next layer was deposited, indicate that the volcano gave the local population a few months' warning.
 Since no human remains have been found at the Akrotiri site, this preliminary volcanic activity probably caused the island's population to flee.
 It is also suggested that several months before the eruption, Santorini experienced one or more earthquakes, which damaged the local settlements.

 Intense magmatic activity of the first major phase (BO1/Minoan A) of the eruption deposited up to 7 m of pumice and ash, with a minor lithic component, southeast and east.
 Archaeological evidence indicated burial of man-made structures with limited damage.
 The second (BO2/Minoan B) and third (BO3/Minoan C) eruption phases involved pyroclastic surges and lava fountaining, as well as the possible generation of tsunamis.
 Man-made structures not buried during Minoan A were completely destroyed.
 The third phase was also characterized by the initiation of caldera collapse.
 The fourth, and last, major phase (BO4/Minoan D) was marked by varied activity: lithic-rich base surge deposits, lava flows, lahar floods, and co-ignimbrite ash-fall deposits.
 This phase was characterized by the completion of caldera collapse, which produced megatsunamis.